Polyhedral skeletal electron pair theory: Bonding in cluster compounds

-MO diagram of B_{6}H_{6}^{2−} showing the orbitals responsible for forming the cluster.
+MO diagram of B6H6(2-) showing the orbitals responsible for forming the cluster.
 Pictorial representations of the orbitals are shown; the MO sets of T and E symmetry will each have two or one additional pictorial representation, respectively, that are not shown here.

 The boron atoms lie on each vertex of the octahedron and are sp hybridized.
 One sp-hybrid radiates away from the structure forming the bond with the hydrogen atom.
 The other sp-hybrid radiates into the center of the structure forming a large bonding molecular orbital at the center of the cluster.
 The remaining two unhybridized orbitals lie along the tangent of the sphere like structure creating more bonding and antibonding orbitals between the boron vertices.
 The orbital diagram breaks down as follows:

 The 18 framework molecular orbitals, (MOs), derived from the 18 boron atomic orbitals are: